-- The suspension of passenger flights from the United Kingdom is lifted. - Effective until 21 January 2021, Sweden will restrict travel from Denmark and the United Kingdom. - Frontier workers living in Denmark but working in Sweden, and those with imperative family reasons, are permitted to enter. - All travelers from the United Kingdom, except Swedish citizens, people who live or work in Sweden, those with imperative family reasons and diplomats, will be denied entry into Sweden. - Those exempted from the entry ban from the UK must present a negative test result for ongoing COVID-19 infection before entry. - This test requirement does not apply to those transporting goods, nor to Swedish citizens, but is recommended for both categories. - The suspension of entry from outside the EU, the EEA, the microstates and Switzerland is extended until 31 March 2021. - Exemptions from the entry ban include: - (Effective 1 January 2021) those entitled to residence status in Sweden following Brexit. - Swedish citizens and their family members; - Citizens of EEA member states, Switzerland, Andorra, Monaco, San Marino or the Vatican, and their family members; - Individuals with a long-term residence status, a residence permit or a national visa (3+ months) from Sweden or from another EEA state, and their family members; - Residents of Australia, Japan, New Zealand, Rwanda, Singapore, South Korea, Thailand and Uruguay.
+- The suspension of passenger flights from the United Kingdom is lifted. - The restriction of travel from Denmark and the United Kingdom is extended until 31 January 2021. - Frontier workers living in Denmark but working in Sweden, and those with imperative family reasons, are permitted to enter. - All travelers from the United Kingdom, except Swedish citizens, people who live or work in Sweden, those with imperative family reasons and diplomats, will be denied entry into Sweden. - Those exempted from the entry ban from the UK must present a negative test result for ongoing COVID-19 infection before entry. - This test requirement does not apply to those transporting goods, nor to Swedish citizens, but is recommended for both categories. - Effective 16 January 2021, children travelling to be with a parent who lives in Sweden or on Bornholm, and the person accompanying the child on such trips, can enter the country.
+In addition, people who are the subject of, or involved in, medical transport services, from Denmark are also exempt from the ban. - The suspension of entry from outside the EU, the EEA, the microstates and Switzerland is extended until 31 March 2021. - Exemptions from the entry ban include: - (Effective 1 January 2021) those entitled to residence status in Sweden following Brexit. - Swedish citizens and their family members; - Citizens of EEA member states, Switzerland, Andorra, Monaco, San Marino or the Vatican, and their family members; - Individuals with a long-term residence status, a residence permit or a national visa (3+ months) from Sweden or from another EEA state, and their family members; - Residents of Australia, Japan, New Zealand, Rwanda, Singapore, South Korea, Thailand and Uruguay. - Effective 20 January, residents of Uruguay are no longer exempted from the entry ban on the basis that they are residents of that country.
+However, other exemptions from the entry ban may continue to apply to residents of Uruguay. - Exemptions from the entry ban can also be made for foreign nationals with particularly urgent personal needs or who are to perform essential functions in Sweden, such as: - Healthcare professionals; - Frontier workers;

-- Exemptions from the entry ban can also be made for foreign nationals with particularly urgent personal needs or who are to perform essential functions in Sweden, such as: - Healthcare professionals: 0 - Frontier workers; 0 - Seasonal workers in agriculture, horticulture and forestry; 0 - transport workers: 0 - People travelling for urgent family reasons; 0 - transit passengers; 0 - seafarers: 0 - people who work in international organisations or are invited by such 0 organisations and whose presence is necessary for the organisations' activities, military personnel, aid workers and civil defence staff; - people in need of international protection or for other humanitarian reasons; 0 - people travelling for the purpose of studying; $\circ$ - highly-skilled workers, if the job cannot be postponed or performed remotely.
-0 - Sweden has now lifted the advice against non-essential travel to the following countries: Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, the Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Switzerland, the UK and Vatican Citv. - For other countries in the EU, the EEA and the Schengen area (namely, 0 Estonia, Ireland and Latvia) the advice against non-essential travel is extended up to and including 16 December 2020. - The advice against non-essential travel to third countries (outside the EU, the $\circ$ EEA and the Schengen area) is extended until 31 January.
+- Seasonal workers in agriculture, horticulture and forestry; - transport workers; - People travelling for urgent family reasons; - transit passengers; - seafarers; - people who work in international organisations or are invited by such organisations and whose presence is necessary for the organisations' activities, military personnel, aid workers and civil defence staff; - people in need of international protection or for other humanitarian reasons; - people travelling for the purpose of studying; - highly-skilled workers, if the job cannot be postponed or performed remotely. - Sweden has now lifted the advice against non-essential travel to the following countries: Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, the Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Switzerland, the UK and Vatican City. - For other countries in the EU, the EEA and the Schengen area (namely, Estonia, Ireland and Latvia) the advice against non-essential travel is extended up to and including 16 December 2020. - The advice against non-essential travel to third countries (outside the EU, the EEA and the Schengen area) is extended until 31 January.